Ehonam/Ehonam/README.md

 - 👋 Hi, I’m @Ehonam
-- 👀 I’m interested in web marketing and web development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning programing and web development
+- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on how to progress as webmaster, web integrator and web developer
-- 📫 How to reach me is by email (ehonam@live.fr)
+- 📫 How to reach me ehonam@live.fr
 - 😄 Pronouns: He
 - ⚡ Fun fact: I survived a terrorist attack